Compiling

 GNU Compilers

-Command line options can be found on the GCC online documentation web site.
+Command line options for the GNU compilers can be found on the GCC online documentation web site.
 The recommended command-line optimization options are:

 • -O2, Considers nearly all supported optimizations that do not involve a space-speed tradeoff.